Categories

 • Higher risk than spot trading: Perpetual futures trading carries significantly higher risk compared to spot trading, especially if high leverage is involved.
 A 5% move against your trade can result in a 50% loss.

-In crypto futures trading, you should watch the mark price instead of the normal price, as this is the reference price used to calculate profit, loss, and liquidation.
+In crypto futures trading, you should watch the mark price instead of the traded price, as this is the reference price used to calculate profit, loss, and liquidation.

 Tips for Crypto Futures Trading